This is PortSide NewYork's hurricane Sandy story, installment one.

 The third installment will cover lessons learned and ideas for the future.

-Thursday, 10/25/12, Sandy minus four, the PortSide crew is excited to be hosting our first elementary school class aboard the tanker MARY A. WHALEN.
-After finishing a jolly lunch for 30 on deck with the City + Country School and waving goodbye to their coach bus, Dan Goncharoff says “have you been looking at this storm coming up the coast?”
+Thursday, 10/25/12, Sandy minus four, the PortSide crew is excited to be hosting an elementary school class aboard the tanker MARY A. WHALEN.
+After finishing a TankerTour and jolly lunch for 30 on deck with the City + Country School and waving goodbye to their coach bus, Dan Goncharoff says “have you been looking at this storm coming up the coast?”

 I check the weather websites.
 This looks like hurricane Irene plus some.